Neil S. Gaikwad

 Ph.D.
 Candidate

-Researcher of AI Ethics and Policy for Sustainability
+Researcher of AI Alignment and Policy

 Massachusetts Institute of Technology